A simplified electro-chemical lithium-ion battery model applicable for in situ monitoring and online control: Bottom-up modelling approach

+To describe the surface solid-phase concentration, we first introduce an intermediate variable $w$ to depict the difference between the average and surface \ce{Li^+} concentration.
+By Laplace transformation, the closed-form expression of $w$ in the frequency domain can be derived from Eq. (\ref{equ:solid-diffusion})~\cite{li_physics-based_2017}: $\frac{w(x,s)}{j_n(x,s)} = \frac{R_s}{D_s}\frac{1}{1-R_s\sqrt{\frac{s}{D_s}}\coth(R_s\sqrt{\frac{s}{D_s}})}+\frac{3}{R_s}\frac{1}{s}$.
+Its limitation in the frequency domain at $s=0$ equals $\lim_{s \to 0} \frac{w(x,s)}{j_n(x,s)} = - \frac{R_s}{5D_s},$, indicating that $w$ gradually approaches $-\frac{R_s j_n}{5D_s}$ in the time domain.
+For model simplicity, the transition of $w$ to its steady state is approximated by a first-order inertial process.
+The physical interpretation of this process is that it takes time for \ce{Li^+} inside the active particle to diffuse to the surface.
+Thus, the time constant is set in proportion to the ratio between the radius square and the diffusion coefficient: $\tau_s(x,t) = k_s \frac{R_s^2}{D_s(x,t)}$.
+The transition equation is expressed by:

+where $k_s$ is a dimensionless coefficient fitting the approximated process to the actual process.
+Once $w$ is obtained, the surface solid-phase concentration, denoted by $c_{ss}$, can be calculated directly:

-In Pad\'{e} approximation, the equivalent value of $k_s^{\pm}$ is $\frac{1}{35}$.
-In volume-averaging method, there are two first-order processes mathematically, the equivalent values of $k_s^{\pm}$ are $\frac{1}{30}$ and $0$, respectively.
-In \cite{han_simplification_2015_1}, values of $k_s^{\pm}$ are $0.04356$ and $0.03459$.
-By frequency response optimization, $k_s^{\pm}$ equals to $0.0214$ for one first-order process or $0.0016$ and $0.0356$ for two first-order processes (the frequency band is $[10^{-4},10^4]$Hz).
-By testing above settings, we find that they suffer from oscillation commonly except for~\cite{han_simplification_2015_1}, which indicating a smaller $k_s^{\pm}$ can bring destabilization to the model.
-However, a larger $k_s^{\pm}$ makes the model less accurate, especially under dynamic currents.
-In this work, $k_s^{\pm}$ is determined by experiments to realize a trade-off between accuracy and stabilization.
+The specific value of $k_s$ varies in different studies,, e.g., $k_s=\frac{1}{35}$ in the Pad\'{e} approximation, $k_s=\frac{1}{30}$ in the volume-averaging method, $k_s$=0.04356 or 0.03459 in~\cite{han_simplification_2015_1}, and $k_s=0.0214$ in the frequency response optimization (in the frequency band $[10^{-4},10^4]$ Hz).
+By testing the above settings, we find that the results commonly suffer from oscillation except for~\cite{han_simplification_2015_1}, which indicates that a smaller $k_s$ is likely to bring instability to the model.
+However, a larger $k_s$ makes the model less accurate, especially under dynamic currents.
+In this work, $k_s$ is determined by fitting the experimental data to realize a trade-off between accuracy and stabilization.

+The simplified solid-phase model is appropriate for both the negative electrode and positive electrode, so the superscripts $+$ and $-$ are omitted for notation simplicity.
+Note also that in the following text, the average and surface solid-phase concentrations are sometimes replaced by the average and surface \ce{Li^+} stoichiometry for notational simplicity, denoted by $\theta_s$ and $\theta_{ss}$, respectively.
+The transformations between them are simple: $\theta_s=\frac{\bar{c}_s}{c_{s,max}}$ and $\theta_{ss}=\frac{c_{ss}}{c_{s,max}}$, where $c_{s,max}$ is the maximum concentration the active particle can store.